skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+I understand the question 'When do artistic projects become practice research?' to be quite difference from the question inferred by Piccini above; that is 'What is the difference between practice that is research and practice that is not?'
+The first question of 'when' exists under very diff is operating under specific conditions -- conditions of the academy.
+Conditions in which claims to 'researchfulness' are made; that there is pressure to make such claims.

+What is different from 2003 is that practice research is more established in the academy, at least in the UK.

+The presence of practice research in art departments and research centres in the academy means that artists in the academy are, ipso facto, doing research (that whatever it is that we do, there is spoken and unspoken pressure on us to call it research).
+That is, the professionalisation of the arts in universities led to the development of practice research.
+Much of the more difficult aspects of practice research's history (epistemic, ontologic, what else?) could be traced back to that tail-wagging-dog starting point.

+because the key ideological project of practice-research has been to get art “on the books as research”[@magee-2012-introduction n.pag.] - Magee covers the above situation beautifully.
+Also my work in That Thing Produced

+Today, though, practice research is clearly established in arts institutions in the academy, at least in the UK, Scandanavia, Australia and New Zealand (Canada?).
+The problem with that troubled history is that, like all history, it is easy to forget.
+It is easy to forget that my doing art-making as research in the academy is the result of mostly economic and political forces during the late 1980s and early 1990s.
+Bologna.
+Earlier elsewhere -- see Magee.
+It is not even something to forget for newer artist-scholars who entered arts departments in Universities after, say, 2010 and practice research was, well, just there.
+It was there for them as MA-level students, even for BA-level students, and it was certainly there for them as PhD students with funded studentships.
+All that there is to remember for these (mostly) younger artists is there exists a place in which one can pursue artistic practice that is/was research.

+To start with, I need to set out some clear categories under which (or by which) I suspect all practice-research projects exist (invite falsifiability here).
+These categories -- or perhaps conditions -- exist in different contexts and different situations for artist-researchers.
+I'll make these different conditions clear as I write them.

+Whereas research _on_ the arts is clearly distinct from the other two, it is plausible to imagine a project that contains both research _for_ and _in_ the arts (that is if I've understood Borgdorff's instrumental perspective correctly).
+For instance, research exploring explicitly hybrid movement practices might contribute to conversations around methods of creation, while also unfolding through creative acts.
+Nevertheless, in this writing my focus will be on research _in_ the arts as it most closely aligns with the common understanding of practice research.
+I also want to delimit and clarify as precisely as possible the conditions of the exemplar project.

+Research _on_ the arts has art practice as the _object_ of the research.
+Borgdorff calls this the "interpretative perspective"[@borgdorff-2006-debate p.6] in which the object is "untouched"[@borgdorff-2006-debate p.6] by the researcher.
+Research _for_ the arts is an _applied_ form of research where art is "not so much the object of investigation, but its objective."[@borgdorff-2006-debate p.6] It is an "instrumental perspective,"[@borgdorff-2006-debate p.6] that produces "the tools and the knowledge of materials"[@borgdorff-2006-debate p.6] that are needed by artists.
+Research _in_ the arts "does not observe a distance between the researcher and the practice of art":[@borgdorff-2006-debate p.7]

+Borgdorff also distinguishes between different kinds of art research as research _on_ the arts, research _for_ the arts, and research _in_ the arts.[@borgdorff-2006-debate][^cate]

+[^cate]: Borgdorff's categorisation [first presented in 2006, in @borgdorff-2006-debate] is based on Christopher Frayling's very early categorisation of design research _into_, _for_ or _through_ art.[@frayling-1993-research] Borgdorff then repeats the categorisation in his 2012 book _The Conflict of the Faculties_.[-@borgdorff-2012-conflict]

 - make further distinction between research in and that other (un-named?) version in which the artistic practice is trying to do something in effectively another field -- philosophy, psychology, geography, digital humanities ... (related to 'making a work about something')
 - useful (in comments too): https://practiceasresearchblog.wordpress.com/2016/12/21/smelling-as-sweet/